Introduction

 public void interrupt(String deviceId, SystemTimer timer)

-.
+deviceID will be set to the string TIMER.
 The kernel will need to use the system timer to generate the interrupts necessary to implement the time-slicing for round robin scheduling.
-The method by which timer interrupts are set is described below when the details of the SystemTimer
+The method by which timer interrupts are set is described below when the details of the SystemTimer class are presented.

 public String running(SystemTimer timer)